ansh512/XSS/README.md

 # 🔐 Deep Learning-Based XSS Detection

 This project develops a **deep learning-based system for detecting Cross-Site Scripting (XSS) attacks**, utilizing **web scraping**, **ASCII/token-based preprocessing**, and models such as **CNN** and **CNN+LSTM**.

-> Developed as part of the B.Tech Major Project at Tezpur University by [Anubhav Binit](https://github.com/your-username) and Hirok Jyoti Nath, under the guidance of Dr. Dhruba K Bhattacharyya.

 ---

 ## 🧠 Project Objective